Prachi4579/WeatherAPI-Automation/README.md

 The project includes a Postman collection for testing the Weather API.
 You can find the collection file at `WeatherApi/PostmanCollection/WeatherAPI.postman_collection.json`.

+## Credits
+Thanks to TechElliptica Education(https://techelliptica.com) for their contributions.

 ## Contributing

 Contributions are welcome!
 Please create a pull request or raise issues at prachi4579@gmail.com for any bugs or enhancements.